malchata/flexbox-presentation/Readme.md

 ##Running This Talk Locally

+This talk has hard-coded references for local files, therefore, a local hostname of `flexbox.frontlineui.com` is necessary for the talk to work 100%.

 Since a local copy of [jsbin](https://github.com/jsbin/jsbin) is used, there's more to viewing this project than simply cloning the repo and running it in your web browser.
 You'll need to traverse into the `jsbin` directory in the project and perform some shell commands:

 ```